HCJB: End of Shortwave-broadcast

+Worldwide audience

+HCJB was popular with a worldwide audience of shortwave listeners (DXers).
+They were less interested in the religious content than in receiving a station from South America (BRand: The Voice of the Andes).

 Following the first years of HCJB's broadcasts on 50.26 meters (5.986 MHz), the shortwave frequencies utilized by HCJB for its broadcasts from Quito were 6.05 MHz, 9.745 MHz, 11.775 MHz and 15.155 MHz.
 As the station's transmitting power increased, shortwave radio enthusiasts in North America started receiving the station's broadcasts, submitting reception reports in order to provide the HCJB engineers feedback on the station's signal strength and quality.
 Since a popular practice in the hobby of shortwave radio listening was to request a QSL card, HCJB started creating its own QSLs in 1932.
-By the 1970s, the station was one of the most powerful and most readily received shortwave stations.
-HCJB was heard around the world and received hundreds of letters each week with reception reports from shortwave DXers.
-The correspondence department of HCJB would respond in kind to its listeners with QSL cards and Christian tracts.
+In the 1970this HCJB was heard around the world and received hundreds of letters each week with reception reports from shortwave DXers.
+The correspondence department of HCJB responded in kind to its listeners with QSL cards and Christian tracts.
 As requests for QSLs became more frequent, HCJB missionary and radio engineer Clayton Howard suggested a shortwave listeners' club be created.
 In 1974, the Andes DXers International, (or "ANDEX") began.
 Members would receive a membership certificate and membership card with the member's name and individual member number, along with Howard's signature.
 A monthly bulletin, (later bi-monthly) was sent to members.
 ANDEX eventually had a membership in the thousands and continued as a service of HCJB until 1996.